flock-community/graphql-simple-bindings/README.md

 ### Getting started

-Add het configuration to your maven pom.xml
+Add the configuration to your maven pom.xml

 ```xml
 <project>